 The reason Rust needs to know exactly what types will be in the vector at compile time is so that it knows exactly how much memory on the heap will be needed to store each element.
 A secondary advantage to this is that we can be explicit about what types are allowed in this vector.
 If Rust allowed a vector to hold any type, there would be a chance that one or more of the types would cause errors with the operations performed on the elements of the vector.
 Using an enum plus a match means that Rust will ensure at compile time that we always handle every possible case, as we discussed in Chapter 6.

 If you don’t know at the time that you’re writing a program the exhaustive set of types the program will get at runtime to store in a vector, the enum technique won’t work.
-Insetad, you can use a trait object, which we’ll cover in Chapter 13.
+Instead, you can use a trait object, which we’ll cover in Chapter 17.

 Now that we’ve gone over some of the most common ways to use vectors, be sure to take a look at the API documentation for all of the many useful methods defined on Vec by the standard library.
 For example, in addition to push there’s a pop method that will remove and return the last element.
 Let’s move on to the next collection type: String!